 Teachers are encouraged to monitor the forums and give feedback to students.
 Teachers are also offered resources to help their students reflect on their participation.
-There is no obligation to assign grades to students for their participation, but teachers are encouraged to do so.
+There is no obligation to assign grades to students for their participation, but teachers are strongly encouraged to do so.
 All teachers are included in a separate teachers’ group where they can exchange ideas and information.

 Goals for students:

 To improve your intercultural competency.

 To experience authentic communication with students from other countries.

 To find out about your own and others' cultures and lifestyles.